-The Air Force cancelled the XF-88 contract a few months after the second prototype's first flight.
-The decision was due primarily to the shortage of funds that had been forewarned by President Truman in mid-1948 and to the United States endorsement of defense plans brought back from Europe by Secretary of Defense James V. Forrestal in the fall of the same year.
-These plans, urging greater use of the atomic bomb, meant that more atomic power had to be packed into SAC's forces.
-Hence, most of the Air Force money was spent on the B-36, one of the bombers that the F-88 had been designed to escort.
 Although the F-88 had failed to perform satisfactorily in its intended roles of escort fighter and ground support plane, many desirable qualities were attributed to its prototypes.
 Nevertheless, there were other reasons for cancelling production.
 A significant number of Republic's F-84Es, under contract since late 1948, had already entered USAF inventory and could satisfy immediate requirements for a penetration fighter.
 Moreover, a new model series of the proven North American Sabre, the F-86D - flown in December 1949 - was expected to meet the urgent requirements for a better interceptor.

+In 1951, as the Strategic Air Comnand (SAC) phased in the 8-36 as the mainstay of its bombing force, the Air Force called for an escort fighter.
 The Air Force, pending development of a new fighter, planned to replace the F-84E with the F-84F, the production of which had been decided.
 SAC, however, did not support these plans and wanted a long range fighter capable of escorting the transoceanic B-36s.
-On 12 January SAC outlined the minimum characteristics of the interim aircraft needed for the period 1952-1953.
+On 12 January 1951 SAC outlined the minimum characteristics of the interim aircraft needed for the period 1952-1953.
 Headquarters USAF agreed to evaluate several contractor offers which might more nearly satisfy SAC.

-Included in the contractor's offers in response to GOR 101 were Lockheed's F-90 and F-04, an improved configuration of the McDonnell F-88, North American's F-93, Northrop's improved F-89, and three Republic . submissions the F 91, the already purchased F-84F, and another version of the F-84F that would be equipped with a turboprop engine.
+Included in the contractor's offers in response to GOR 101 were Lockheed's F-90 and F-94, an improved configuration of the McDonnell F-88, North American's F-93, Northrop's improved F-89, and three Republic submissions: the F-91, the already purchased F-84F, and another version of the F-84F that would be equipped with a turboprop engine.
 McDonnell's new F-88 was chosen, but the Air Force did not commit itself to go to production until several months later.